sebastianmontandon/sebastianmontandon/README.md

 * 🌄 CSS
 * ☕ JS
 * 🔐 MYSQL
-# NEW !!
+# NEW ‼
 * 🐍 PYTHON
 * ⚡ FASTAPI
+* 🌱 MONGODB

 #

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning NODE.JS, REACT, REDUX
+- 🌱 I’m currently learning PYTHON, FASTAPI, MONGODB
 - 👯 I’m looking to collaborate on any, if i can

 #